rsyslog/rsyslog/source/configuration/global/options/rsconf1_includeconfig.rst

 .. warning::

-   This legacy directive has been superseeded by the rsyslog :doc:`include() <../../../rainerscript/include>` configuration object.
+   This legacy directive has been superseded by the rsyslog :doc:`include() <../../../rainerscript/include>` configuration object.
    While it is save to use the legacy statement, we highly